cosminadrianpopescu/vim-sql-workbench/README.md

 *Running sql queries against a DBMS*:

 * set the `g:sw_config_dir`, `g:sw_exe` and `g:sw_cache` variables
+* for `cygwin` environments, please also set the `g:sw_plugin_path` variable (this should point to the installation directory of the plugin).
+For
+  example: `c:/Users/cosmin/.vim/bundle/vim-sql-workbench`
 * open your sql buffer
 * if you have `CtrlP` installed you can do `CtrlP` and then select `SQL Workbench profiles` and choose your profile